 If that doesn’t sound like creative progress, don’t worry.
 If Beirut’s early albums (Gulag Orkestar 2006, The Flying Club Cup, 2007) were unique, and impressive for critics and fans alike, they were essentially the product of Condon’s musical obsessions at the time - Balkan Brass, French Chanson and some mariachi thrown into the mix for good measure.
 Condon stripped back those styles somewhat on later albums such as The Riptide and No No No. The latter contained a lean set of what you might even call catchy tunes.

 Those records were proof that through all the unique stylings, there is a substance to Condon’s work that always comes through.
 He writes lovely songs with strong melodies.
-Perhaps in the end, that is why Beirut’s songs have foound their way onto playlists and done relatively well on streaming platforms, especially Spotify.
+Perhaps in the end, that is why Beirut’s songs have found their way onto playlists and done relatively well on streaming platforms, especially Spotify.

 Zach is both amused and bemused by this at once, not recognising most of the other songs and bands he is juxtaposed with on those playlists (largely in the crudely tagged category of indie).
 But then his whole career has not been one of following the music industry conventional forms.
 Instead, Zach has always found an alternative route.